chandar-lab/RL-Tuner-CP/Mini-CPBP/minicp/userguide/source/exercises.rst

 * Add instructions to minimize the makespan
 * Minimize the makespan

-Several instance of increasing sizes are available with 30,60,90 and 120 activities.
+Several instances of increasing size are available with 30, 60, 90, and 120 activities.
 In order to test your model, the instance ``j30_1_1.rcp`` should have a minimum makespan of 43.
-Don't expect to prove optimality for large size instances but you should reach it easily for 30 activities.
+Don't expect to prove optimality for large-size instances, but you should reach it easily for 30 activities.